forrtproject/forrtproject.github.io/content/reversals/reversals.md

 * Critiques: Experiment was riddled with** **researcher degrees of freedom, going off-script, implausible agreement between very different treatments, and “only half of the people who undertook the experiment fully believed it was real and of those, 66% disobeyed the experimenter.”
 Sources: [Burger 2011](https://journals.sagepub.com/doi/abs/10.1177/1948550610397632), [Perry 2012](https://thenewpress.com/books/behind-shock-machine), [Brannigan 2013](https://link.springer.com/article/10.1007/s12115-013-9724-3); [Griggs 2016 \
 ](https://journals.sagepub.com/doi/abs/10.1177/0098628316677644)(total citations: ~240), but see also [Caspar](https://www.sciencedirect.com/science/article/pii/S1053811920307370) 2020.
 * Original effect size: 65% of subjects said to administer maximum, dangerous voltage.
 * Replication effect size: [Doliński 2017](https://journals.sagepub.com/doi/abs/10.1177/1948550617693060?journalCode=sppa) is relatively careful, n=80, and found comparable effects to Milgram.
 Burger (n=70) also finds similar levels of compliance to Milgram, but the level didn't scale with the strength of the experimenter prods (see Table 5: the only real order among the prompts led to universal disobedience), so whatever was going on, it's not obedience.
 [One selection of follow-up studies](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.694.7724&rep=rep1&type=pdf) found average compliance of 63%, but suffer from the usual publication bias and tiny samples.
 (Selection was by a student of Milgram.)
-The most you can say is that there's weak evidence for compliance, rather than obedience. ("Milgram's interpretation of his findings has been largely rejected.")
+The most you can say is that there's weak evidence for compliance, rather than obedience. ("Milgram's interpretation of his findings has been largely rejected.").
 {{< /spoiler >}}

 * **Robbers Cave Study**.
 Utilized arbitrary groupings to demonstrate that tribalism between groups arises spontaneously, and depending on the context, it can result in group competition (e.g., in case of scarce resources) or group cooperation (e.g., in case of superordinate goals and common obstacles)**. **